Skip to main content

-[Originally posted on Matt's personal blog]
+This was originally posted on Matt's personal blog.

 Barbara is a business analyst.